veredv/FanDuel.SportsDepthChart/README.md

 This design emphasizes the Single Responsibility Principle (SRP) by keeping domain models focused on encapsulating business logic

 I decided to use Enum (`NflPosition`) to denote well-defined positions, avoiding magic strings and improving maintainability.<br>
-Using string to denote positions will allow easy abuse of creating random positions that<br>
+Using string to denote positions will allow easy abuse of creating random positions that do not align with predefined roles, leading to potential inconsistencies in the depth chart and making it harder to enforce business rules or validate input.<br>
 Exceptions and preconditions are handled and documentation is provided as library usage is expected.
 The code adheres to the Dependency Inversion Principle (DIP), and unit tested at the different levels, including edge cases such null and exceptional scenarios.
-This fosters flexibilty maintainability, and adherence to best practices in object-oriented design.
+This fosters flexibility maintainability, and adherence to best practices in object-oriented design.

 ### GetBackups
 Defined to return lists as described in the use cases to implement section.<br>